andrew-curthoys/curthoys-io/2021_04-ski_trip/content/traveler/2021_04-ski_trip/day_1.md

 <figure class="figure">
   <img class="figure-img img-fluid" src="/theme/images/tahoe_plane.jpg" alt="Tahoe from the air">
-  <figcaption class="figure-caption">This photo absolutely does not do it justice</figcaption>
+  <figcaption class="figure-caption">This photo absolutely does not do it justice.
+Stupid wing ain't helping anything neither.
+Trust me it was awesome.</figcaption>
 </figure>

 I deplane and make my way to baggage claim.
 As I walk up I see my boot bag emerge from the depths of the Reno airport catacombs and I am ridin high.
 I call my cousin Randy who just drove up from Vegas and he’s 2 minutes away; everything is comin up Andy.
 I haven’t left the airport and this trip is going great.